haack/tanks/README.md

 module.exports = MyBot;
 ```

-Now hit "Run", you should see you your tank appear.
+Now hit "Run", you should see your tank appear in the game view on the right.
 Now we can make it do things!

 ## Tank lifecycle